carpentries-incubator/lesson-R-packaging/_episodes/07-documentation.md

 The readme file provides the very first contact with your code to potential users.

 > ## What do you want to tell your potential users?
-What is in a README?
-> Try to set yourself in the shoes of your potential users.
+> Try to put yourself in the shoes of your potential users.
 > They can be collaborators, people who found you code on the internet, ...
 >
 > What do you think they would like to know?